- 1 Top 4 The Best Ceiling Fan

 - Ceiling Height and Wall Clearance

 Along with the actual fan size, you need to also consider your room height.
 Depending on how high your ceilings are or if they slope, you’ll need a drop rod to ensure that your ceiling fan is properly circulating the air.
-In particular, if your room has ceilings taller than eight feet, you need a drop rod.
+In particular, if your room has ceilings taller than eight feet, you need a drop rod for proper air movement.
 Likewise, fans need at least two feet of clearance from the surrounding walls to be effective.
 Ensure that any room where you plan to install a ceiling fan meets these requirements.
+You may also look for a fan company with specially designed fans for your ceiling height (high or low), an example being the Hunter Fan 59269 Low Profile designed for low ceilings.

 - Fan Blades